nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 > :exclamation: Warning: **All 3 types of readings** must be logged at once.
 You must fill in all 3 prefix parameters!

 Example:
-* It is currently the 3rd of April, 12 pm. `tank addReadings tk/1 al/0.2 ph/7 tp/27.2` adds the readings to the first tank in the [tanks panel](#about-the-interface) with the following details:
+* Scenario 1: It is currently the 3rd of April, 12 pm. `tank addReadings tk/1 al/0.2 ph/7 tp/27.2` adds the readings to the first tank in the [tanks panel](#about-the-interface) with the following details:
   * Ammonia level: 0.2 ppm
   * pH: 7
   * Temperature: 27.2 degrees celcius
   * Date and time associated with each reading: 03/04/2023 1200
+* Scenario 2 (Screenshot below): On 6th April 2pm, `tank addReadings tk/1 al/4 ph/14 tp/40` adds the following readings to the first tank in the [tanks panel](#about-the-interface) with the following details:
+  * Ammonia level: 4 ppm
+  * pH: 14
+  * Temperature: 40 degrees celcius
+  * Date and time associated with each reading: 06/04/2023 1433

 ![AddReadingDemo](images/UiAddReadingsDemo.png)